 The other “wrong” reason to enter into a relationship is, like Greg said, to “fix” yourself.
-This desire to use the love of someone else to soothe your own emotional problems inevitably leads to codependence, an unhealthy and damaging dynamic between two people where they tacitly agree to use each other’s love as a distraction from their own self-loathing.
-We’ll get more into codependence later in this article, but for now, it’s useful to point out that love, itself, is neutral.
+This desire to use the love of someone else to soothe your own emotional problems inevitably leads to codependence, an unhealthy and damaging dynamic between two people where there exists a tacit agreement to use each other’s love as a distraction from one’s own self-loathing.
+We’ll get more into codependence later, but for now, it’s useful to point out that love, itself, is neutral.
 It is something that can be both healthy or unhealthy, helpful or harmful, depending on why and how you love someone else and are loved by someone else.
 By itself, love is never enough to sustain a relationship.

 2. Have Realistic Expectations About Relationships and Romance

-Love is a funny thing.
 In ancient times, people genuinely considered love a sickness.
-Parents warned their children against it, and adults quickly arranged marriages before their children were old enough to do something dumb in the name of their emotions.
+Parents warned their children against it, and adults quickly arranged marriages before their children were old enough to do something dumb on the back of their out-of-control emotions.

-That’s because love, while making us feel all giddy and high as if we had just snorted a shoebox full of cocaine, makes us highly irrational.
-We all know that guy (or girl) who dropped out of school, sold their car and spent the money to elope on the beaches of Tahiti.
-We all also know that that guy (or girl) ended up sulking back a few years later feeling like a moron, not to mention broke.
+That’s because love—though able to make us feel giddy and high, as though we had snorted a shoebox full of cocaine—can also make us highly irrational.
+We all know that guy (or girl) who dropped out of school, sold their car, and spent the money to elope on the beaches of Tahiti.
+We all also know how that same guy (or girl) ended up skulking back a few years later feeling like a moron, not to mention broke.

-That’s unbridled love.
-It’s nature’s way of tricking us into doing insane and irrational things to procreate with another person — probably because if we stopped to think about the repercussions of having kids, and being with the same person forever and ever, no one would ever do it.
-As Robin Williams used to joke, “God gave man a brain and a penis and only enough blood to operate one at a time.”
+Unbridled love like that is nature’s way of tricking us into doing insane and irrational things in order to remember to procreate.
+If we stopped long enough to think about the repercussions of having kids—not to mention being with the same person forever and ever—few would ever do it.
+As Robin Williams once said, “God gave man a brain and a penis and only enough blood to operate one at a time.”

-Romantic love is a trap designed to get two people to overlook each other’s faults long enough to get some babymaking done.
+Blind romantic love is a trap designed to get two people to overlook each other’s faults long enough to do some babymaking.
 It generally only lasts for a few years at most.
 That dizzying high you get staring into your lover’s eyes as if they are the stars that make up the heavens—yeah, that mostly goes away.
-It does for everybody.
-So, once it’s gone, you need to know that you’ve buckled yourself down with a human being you genuinely respect and enjoy being with, otherwise things are going to get rocky.
+Once it’s gone, you need to know that you’ve buckled yourself down with a human being you genuinely respect and enjoy being with, otherwise things are going to get rocky.

-True love—that is, deep, abiding love that is impervious to emotional whims or fancy—is a choice.
-It’s a constant commitment to a person regardless of the present circumstances.
-It’s a commitment to a person who you understand isn’t going to always make you happy—nor should they!—and a person who will need to rely on you at times, just as you will rely on them.
+True love—that is, deep, the kind of abiding love that is impervious to emotional whims or fancy—is a constant commitment to a person regardless of present circumstances.
+It’s a constant commitment to a person who you understand isn’t going to always make you happy—nor should they!—and a person who will need to rely on you, just as you will rely on them.

-That form of love is much harder.
-Primarily because it often doesn’t feel very good.
+That form of love is much harder, primarily because it often doesn’t feel very good.
 It’s unglamorous.
 It’s lots of early morning doctor’s visits.
 It’s cleaning up bodily fluids you’d rather not be cleaning up.
-It’s dealing with another person’s insecurities and fears and ideas, even when you don’t want to.
+It’s dealing with another person’s insecurities and fears even when you don’t want to.

 But this form of love is also far more satisfying and meaningful.
 And, at the end of the day, it brings true happiness, not just another series of highs.

-Many people never learn how to breach this deep, unconditional love.
-Many people are instead addicted to the ups and downs of romantic love.
+Most people never reach this deep, unconditional love.
+They get addicted to the ups and downs of romantic love.
 They are in it for the feels, so to speak.
 And when the feels run out, so do they.

-Many people get into a relationship as a way to compensate for something they lack or hate within themselves.
-This is a one-way ticket to a toxic relationship because it makes your love conditional—you will love your partner as long as they help you feel better about yourself.
-You will give to them as long as they give to you.
-You will make them happy as long as they make you happy.
+Some people get into a relationship as a way to compensate for something they lack or hate within themselves.
+This is a one-way ticket to a toxic relationship because it makes your love conditional—you will love your partner only as long as they help you feel better about yourself.
+You will give to them only as long as they give to you.
+You will make them happy only as long as they make you happy.

-This conditionality prevents any true, deep-level intimacy from emerging and chains the relationship to the bucking throes of each person’s internal dramas.
+This conditionality prevents any true, deep-level intimacy from emerging, and chains the relationship to each person’s internal dramas.

-People who had been through divorces and/or had only been with their partners for 10-15 years almost always talked about communication being the most important part of making things work.
+As I scanned through the hundreds of responses I received, I began to notice an interesting trend: People who had been through divorces almost always talked about communication being the most important part of making things work.
 Talk frequently.
 Talk openly.
 Talk about everything, even if it hurts.

 And there is some merit to that (which I’ll get to later).

-But we noticed that the thing people with marriages going on 20, 30, or even 40 years talked about most was respect.
+But I noticed that the thing people with happy marriages going on 20, 30, or even 40 years talked about most was respect.

-My sense is that these people, through sheer quantity of experience, have learned that communication, no matter how open, transparent and disciplined, will always break down at some point.
-Conflicts are ultimately unavoidable, and feelings will always be hurt.
+My sense is that these people, through sheer quantity of experience, have learned that communication—no matter how open, transparent, and disciplined—will break down at some point.
+Conflicts are pretty much unavoidable and feelings will always be hurt.

-And the only thing that can save you and your partner, that can cushion you both to the hard landing of human fallibility, is an unerring respect for one another, the fact that you hold each other in high esteem, believe in one another—often more than you each believe in yourselves—and trust that your partner is doing his/her best with what they’ve got.
+And the only thing that can save you and your partner, that can cushion you both to the hard landing of human fallibility, is an unerring respect for one another.
+It’s crucial that you hold each other in high esteem, believe in one another—often more than you each believe in yourselves—and trust that your partner is doing his/her best with what they’ve got.

-Without that bedrock of respect underneath you, you will doubt each other’s intentions.
-You will judge their choices and encroach on their independence.
+Without that bedrock of respect, you will begin to doubt each other’s intentions.
+You will judge your partner’s choices, and encroach on their independence.
 You will feel the need to hide things from one another for fear of criticism.
 And this is when the cracks in the edifice begin to appear.

-You must also respect yourself.
-Just as your partner must also respect his/herself.
-Because without that self-respect, you will not feel worthy of the respect afforded by your partner.
-You will be unwilling to accept it and you will find ways to undermine it.
-You will constantly feel the need to compensate and prove yourself worthy of love, which will just backfire.
+As well as respecting your partner, you must also respect yourself (just as your partner must also respect his/herself).
+Because without that self-respect, you will not feel worthy of the respect afforded by your partner—you will be unwilling to accept it and you will find ways to undermine it.
+You will constantly feel the need to compensate and prove yourself worthy of love, which can only backfire.

 Common examples given by many readers:

 - NEVER talk shit about your partner or complain about them to your friends.
-If you have a problem with your partner, you should be having that conversation with them, not with your friends.
-Talking bad about them will erode your respect for them and make you feel worse about being with them, not better.
+If you have a problem with your partner, you should be having that conversation with them, not with anyone else.
+Talking bad about your partner to others will erode your respect for them and make you feel worse about the relationship, not better.

-- Respect that they have different hobbies, interests and perspectives from you.
+- Respect that they have different hobbies, interests, and perspectives.
 Just because you would spend your time and energy differently, doesn’t mean it’s better/worse.